elopio/docs/source/includes/_callAPI.md

 // Universe Contract Call API Examples:

 // The Ethereum contract address of Augur's current default Universe
-// can be obtained by calling `augur.augurNode.getContractAddresses`. var universe = "0x0920d1513057572be46580b7ef75d1d01a99a3e5";
+// can be obtained by calling `augur.augurNode.getSyncData`. var universe = "0x0920d1513057572be46580b7ef75d1d01a99a3e5";

 augur.api.Universe.getChildUniverse({